Therapy (Anne-Marie album): Promotion

-Dysfunctional Tour
+Tour

 On 28 May 2021, Anne-Marie announced the Dysfunctional Tour, scheduled to take place from 3 to 11 May 2022 across cities in United Kingdom and Ireland.
 Tickets were released to the general public on 4 June at 10 am BST, with the option of pre-sale tickets given to those who pre-ordered Therapy through the singer's official website.
 The pre-sale tickets were available from 2 to 4 June (for the London and Leeds shows only).
 North American dates were announced on 30 November 2021.
 European shows were announced on 7 June 2022, while the Asian leg of the tour was announced on 15 July 2022.

-In September 2022, venues announced that both European and North American legs of tour were cancelled due to the singer's scheduling conflict, however Anne-Marie did not issue an official statement.
+In September, venues announced that both European and North American legs of tour were cancelled due to the singer's scheduling conflict, however Anne-Marie did not issue an official statement.
 The tour ultimately ran for 2 legs and 11 shows, with Gracey, Billen Ted, and Mimi Webb appearing as supporting acts during the UK & Ireland leg.